 Germany - There is no language requirement for students interested in participating in the Germany exchange.
 However, if you are interested in pursuing an internship after completing classes, then you must have German language proficiency at the third-year level.
 If you are interested in doing an internship after your exchange in Bad Mergentheim, plan to meet with an advisor about one year in advance.

 Czech Republic - In order to obtain a Czech visa, participants must purchase health insurance from a recommended provider in the Czech Republic in addition to the mandatory OSU study abroad insurance coverage.
 Information about recommended insurance providers will be discussed after acceptance into this program.

 Spain - In order to obtain a Spain visa, participants must appear in person at the San Francisco consulate prior to departure in order to apply for their visa.
 Information on this will be provided, but this is an additional cost to participants.
 Please note that knowledge of the Spanish language is not required to succeed academically.
 Nevertheless, applicants will be required to write a short essay in Spanish when they submit application materials to the University of Murcia (this process occurs after being accepted into the exchange program by the COB).
 The Spanish essay requirement is implemented to encourage students to understand that interactions outside of the classroom may require basic Spanish speaking skills.

 Denmark - In order to obtain a Denmark Student Residency Permit, students must appear in person at the Sacramento consulate.

-Student who are studying in the U.S. but have a passport from a different country must do their own research and direct any questions they may have to the consulate officials of the country they plan to study in regarding the requirements for obtaining any necessary visa and/or residency permit.
-For example, students from Japan who are planning to study in Singapore must enter Singapore from Japan, not the U.S.
+Students who do not have a U.S. passport must do their own research and direct any questions they may have to the consulate officials of the country they plan to study in regarding the requirements for obtaining any necessary visa and/or residency permit.